Lamden/docs/docs/wallet/accounts_creation.md

 sidebar_label: Creating
 ---

-You can add accounts to your Lamden Wallet in three ways.
+You can add accounts to your Lamden Vault in three ways.

 ## New Account
 This will create you a brand new wallet account with a fresh wallet address.